beiller/beiller.github.io/resume.md

 Results-driven and highly experienced software engineer with a strong background in software development, architecture, and project management, seeking an Engineering Manager position to leverage my technical expertise and leadership skills and to drive innovation and deliver high-quality software solutions.

 ## PROFESSIONAL SUMMARY
-A seasoned software engineer with 20 years of experience in software development, including 3 years in leadership and management roles.
-Proven ability to lead and mentor cross-functional engineering teams, streamline development processes, and deliver exceptional software products on time and within budget.
-Adept at fostering a culture of collaboration, innovation, and continuous improvement.
+Experienced engineering manager with 20 years in software development, including 3 years leading high-performing teams to deliver complex software solutions.
+Proven ability to drive cross-functional collaboration, optimize processes, and ensure the timely delivery of projects within budget.
+Skilled in fostering a culture of innovation, mentoring engineers, and aligning technical initiatives with business objectives.
+Seeking a leadership role where I can leverage my expertise to drive organizational growth, enhance development practices, and deliver high-quality software products.

 ## DEVELOPMENT
 - Team leadership by example